Which country is cheaper, Portugal or Belgium?

 Portugal offers a number of shows and performances.
 In Lisbon, visitors can see popular Broadway-style plays, operas, musicals, concerts, and more.
 The most famous theaters include Campo Pequeno, Teatro Nacional Dona Maria II, Teatro Sao Charlos, and Teatro Maria Vitoria, among others.
 In Porto, you can take in a show or concert at the Casa da Musica and the Theatro Sa da Bandeira.
 Opera, orchestra concerts, ballet performances, and musicals are some of the most popular shows here, too.

-Eating is part of the travel experience when you visit Portugal.
+The food selection at local restaurants is excellent in Portugal.
 As a coastal nation, seafood here is fantastic, but it's not the only type of cuisine available.
 Popular traditional dishes begin with the small but famous custard tart known as Pastel de Nata.
 It's easy to get them at bakeries and street vendors.
 If fish is what you're after, try the bacalhau (salted cod), or any of the other terrific cod dishes such as a bras where it is mixed in with potatoes and eggs in a casserole.
 It's also popular to have cod (or other fish) fried, sautéed, or boiled along with potatoes and other veggies.
 Octopus is another favorite which you should try, as it's usually boiled or steamed and served with olive oil and potatoes.
 If you seek land food, try the Iberian black pork, the duck rice, or the Francesinha, which is a meat and cheese sandwich with an interesting variety of ham and pork.
 In addition to the traditional dishes, you'll find plenty of other European cuisines in restaurants around the nation, as well as global dishes.
 So, there's something for everyone.
 The local breads and cheeses are terrific, and it's quite easy to grab a breakfast at a local bakery or sit down for an affordable, casual, and delicious meal almost anywhere in Portugal.

-If the nightlife is your priority, you'll find comparable options between Belgium and Portugal.
+If the nightlife is your priority, you'll find great options in both Belgium and Portugal.